Think your boss likes someone more at work? Happens a lot. Let’s find out some apparent signs your boss plays favorites.

 They may make mistakes or do sub-par work.
 But your boss always turns a blind eye.

-Not only that, but it can also erode morale and lead to resentment.
+Not only that, but it can also decrease morale and lead to resentment.

 5. They’re Too Close To Their Favorite:

-They’re not interested in your personal life, and they don’t share much about their own.
+They’re not interested in your personal life and don’t share much about themselves.

 6. Boss Ignore Your Contributions: